DarbanMM/Megycall-FinalSub/README.md

 3. Faiqah Nadhlifatul Mas’udiyah
 4. Dian Novendria Mutiara Syaharani

+Megycall is an application that is useful for calling service providers when an emergency occurs anywhere and anytime as long as the internet is still connected.

 For testing the backend:
 1. open signup folder
 2. open index.js file